 There’s nothing more frustrating, either as a staff member of their Union Rep, than knowing the person has tried to raise an issue with management over and over and they’ve not been listened to.
 If someone keeps telling you that they don’t understand how to do part of their role, listen to them, and help them to put a plan in place so that they can improve.
 Don’t keep telling them they do know, then put them on a disciplinary a few months later for making ‘silly’ mistakes.
 That links back, I guess, to my first two points.
 Treat staff fairly, and know your staff, or be trying to.

 *This post was written in collaboration with Marty Stallone who have paid me a small fee for this.
-All thoughts, words and opinions are my own.
+All thoughts, words and opinions on how to be a manager AND a nice person are my own.